A journey through time

 Buckland Abbey remained in the Drake family for around 400 years, until, following a fire in 1938, it was sold to Captain Rodd, who presented it to the National Trust in 1948.
 Visitors have been welcomed here since 1951, and the Trust has slowly been purchasing back pockets of the estate to form the comparitavely modest 650 acre property you see today.

-Want to know more?
-Support us by buying a guide book when you visit.
+" Want to know more about Buckland's story?
+Support us by buying a guide book when you visit."

 A visit to the house